HolgerPeters/blog/_drafts/bootstrap_bayes.md

 ![histogram](/assets/images/histogram.png)

-Depending on the subsample, we get different results for the calculated rate, the calculated rate of subsamples is distributed.
-We must assume that the rates calculated in the naïve approach above is just as noisy as the rates calculated in the bootstrap approach, because we assume independence of the individual events.
+Depending on the subsample, we get different results for the calculated rate.
+All calculated rates from a distribution.
+We must assume, that the single rate calculated in the naïve approach above is just as noisy as the rates calculated in the bootstrap approach, because we assume independence of the individual events.
 So the bootstrapped rate distribution gives us an idea on how credible and accurate the naïve rate is.